It's Time To Stop Sleeping On Zara's Sister Brand

 Despite being geared to a younger audience, Bershka still has all warm weather must-haves you're after.
-From chunky sneakers to feminine blouses and dresses, denim midi skirts, and fanny packs, you can shop all your spring and summer essentials with a click of a button (or at its brick-and-mortar store if you're in New York City).
-And you won't have to worry about it draining your bank account, either — every piece ahead is under $60.
+From toe loop sandals to satin skirts and dresses, denim jumpsuits, and basket bags, you can shop all your spring and summer essentials with a click of a button (or at its brick-and-mortar store if you're in New York City).
+And you won't have to worry about it draining your bank account, either — every piece ahead, save for a checked rain coat, is under $60.

 Don't believe the hype?
 Here's 28 Bershka pieces that are just as good as Zara's (if not better).